 You Have An Early Morning Flight?
 How about a 105 Degree Temperature

-We have not eluded sickness during our travels, on the contrary, it loves to find us.
-It will often hit when it is most inconvenient, like right before you have to be up for an early morning flight.
-The final evening of a wonderful beach vacation my daughter woke up at midnight screaming in pain.
+On the final evening of a wonderful beach vacation, my daughter woke up at midnight screaming in pain.
 Her temperature was 105 degrees (yes, 105, not 100.5) and our flight was set to leave in eight hours.
-We immediately got medicine in her and started our long night of ensuring her temperature came down.
+We immediately got the medicine in her and started our long night of ensuring her temperature came down.

 Travel Tip: Always travel with a sick kit.
 This should include a thermometer, children’s medicine, medicine for you and the first kit at a minimum.

-The best advice I can give is to let the sick person stay behind to rest while the family ventures out for the day.
-If it is a child, then naturally a parent will have to stay behind as well.
 This is threefold: It keeps your small child entertained, reduces the risk of sharing a GI bug and gives those sick time to rest so that they might be able to recover quicker.
-Use disinfecting wipes, enforce excessive handwashing and use clean towels/linens.
+Use disinfecting wipes, enforce excessive handwashing, and use clean towels/linens.

 Often times medication can help tame the symptoms, but it really dampens your vacation experience when the only attraction you are visiting is the local restroom.
 This we know from experience because it will always hit when you have an important meal or activity scheduled.